 Better than thousand words (:

-If you are serious about getting as strong as possible it's imperative that you should incorporate sandbag shouldering in your routine.
+If you are serious about getting as strong as possible, it’s imperative that you should incorporate sandbag shouldering into your routine.
 It should be in place of the row/lower body pull.
 For example, you can incorporate shouldering in your full-body routine like this:

 Perform all the exercises in circuit fashion (one-by-one).
-Rest as much as needed between exercises but not more than 2 minutes.
-Feel free to add some core or arm work after all the circuits are done if you dare (: But no more than one exercise and no more than 2 sets of 5 reps.
+Rest as much as needed between exercises, but not more than 2 minutes.
+Feel free to add some core or arm work after all the circuits are done if you dare.
+But no more than one exercise and no more than 2 sets of 5-10 reps.

 Here you go.
 Now you got everything you need to start reaping the benefits of heavy sandbag shouldering.
-And now there is a little bonus for you.
+However, there is a little bonus for you.

 Everybody knows 20-rep squat routine, some know 20-rep deadlift routine.
-There is no doubt that these routines packed a lot of muscles and ordinary guys became extraordinary walls of muscle as a result of using of these routines.
-Routines advocated by Peary Rader, John McCallum, Randall J. Strossen, Joseph Curtis Hise and many more.
+There is no doubt that these routines packed a lot of muscle, and ordinary guys became extraordinary walls of muscle as a result of using of these routines.
+These are routines advocated by Peary Rader, John McCallum, Randall J. Strossen, Joseph Curtis Hise and many more.
 Routines proven by time.
 For real men only.
-Exclusive Rough Strength Solution for those of you who accept the challenge.
+Here is Rough Strength Solution for those of you who accept the challenge.

 Monday – Military Press